hantsy/devops-sandbox/docker-toolbox.md

 ### Configure docker registry mirror

-Docker pull is very slow and periodical breaking in China, luckily there are some companies or organisations provide docker hub mirror serivce.
+Docker pull is very slow and periodical breaking in China, luckily there are some companies or organizations provide docker hub mirror service.

 * [Docker CN][docker-cn]
 * [NetEase][163]